Sevardin Harker. Venday. Libra 20th, 2344 AA. 6:50 PM. Hahamong’na ERFP.

 There was a long pause as they waited for help to arrive.
 Finally, Juel spoke up:

-“My father has been a Keeper for 50 years.
+“My father has been a Keeper for over thirty years.
 He’s fought fae, slain monsters, and has more arrests than he can count.
 One of the first Latinos in Arroyo to ever become a Keeper.
 But he’s never killed a human.
 Never been written up for brutality, either.
 And he is directly responsible for saving thirty-seven lives.”

 “That’s awesome,” Sev said.

 “Yeah.
 It is,” Juel said, smiling.
 “I want to break his record.
 And I don’t see the point in waiting until I join the force to get started.”

 “He gave me a taste of true heroism.”
 Sevardin said.
 “The night after we bound Simir, the Athenaeum gave us permission to eat out with our families, so I suggested we eat together.
 That’s where I met Juel’s father, Ajola.
 And that introduction?
 Well.
 Like I said earlier, the Master they assigned to me as a mentor was a piece of work.
 Having an idol to look up to—an example of what an amagia should be… that was huge.

 “He shared a lot of stories that night.
 Ajola is a much better storyteller than me.
 Great at capturing… the imperatives, of those kinds of situations.
 And that sense of relief that comes at the end… The satisfaction of knowing everybody will make it home that night?
 That’s what keeps me going.
 That’s what I’m chasing.”

 Sev didn’t know what to say next.
 Even to him it sounded like boasting.
 But it was true.
 When he turned to face Sala, she wore a crestfallen expression that gave way to a sad smile.

 “I think you’re in the wrong line of work.”